 Toxoplasmosis is an infection due to the parasite Toxoplasma gondii.

-Toxoplasmosis is found in humans worldwide, and in many species of animals and birds.
-Cats are the definitive host of the parasite.
+Toxoplasmosis is found in humans worldwide and in many kinds of animals and birds.
+The parasite lives in cats.

 Human infection may result from: